 MHC encourages, though does not require, collaboration on grant projects.
-However, only one (1) organization/individual may be the "lead" applicant.
+However, only one (I) organization may be the "lead" applicant.
 The lead applicant will serve as the main contact and the one who will receive grant funding, if awarded, on behalf of the collaboration or partnership.
-An organization/individual may also submit multiple applications as the lead applicant, however, will only be eligible to receive one Cultural Heritage grant.
+An organization may also submit multiple applications as the lead applicant, however, will only be eligible to receive one Community Identity and Heritage Festival grant.